Ian2020/monica_reminder/README.md

 downtime and will email any missed reminders, marking them as "[LATE]".
 At the moment it has some restrictions but these could be fixed over time:

-* Only handles yearly reminders.
+* Only handles yearly and one-time reminders.
 * Hard-coded to send reminders at 0, 7 and 30 days ahead of an event.
 * Hard-coded to ignore any events older than a month.
 * Doesn't disable Monica's own reminder mechanism, so some duplicates may be